-This blog has been created to chronicle my journey to discover art works by the artist known as Sister Mary James Ann, B.V.M., a Sisters of Charity nun, and my only maternal aunt, neé Seraphia Walsh.
-Decades after her death, and years after my mother’s, when there is no one around anymore to probe for questions, I have discovered that I missed a huge opportunity to connect with and learn about an incredible family artist.
+This blog has been created to chronicle my journey to discover art works by the artist known as Sister Mary James Ann, B.V.M., or Ann Walsh, a Sisters of Charity nun, and my only maternal aunt, neé Seraphia Walsh.
+Decades after her death, and years after my mother’s passing, when there is no one around anymore to probe for questions, I regret to realize that I missed a huge opportunity to connect with and learn about an incredible family artist.

 I knew from my early childhood that my aunt was a talented artist.
-Two of her work hung in my family’s dining room — exquisite Asian figures on silk.
+Two of her pieces hung in my family’s dining room — exquisite Asian figures on silk.
 All of us appreciated their beauty, my mother designed an Asian dining room around them, but we also took them somewhat for granted.
 They were always there.
-A photo of one, a Japanese geisha, is featured left.
+A photo of one, a Japanese geisha, is featured left, possibly a copy of an original Asian work done as a study.
 This was the kind of artist we thought she was — the standard of her talent.
 As they hung on our wall, never changing, my aunt, a thousand miles away, was growing as an artist — experimenting and exploding with color, texture, medium and form.
 We had no idea!

-Now an aging boomer, I am still focusing on me, but in much more inclusive way!
 Knowing who we are involves knowing where we’ve been and understanding that each individual is part of, and connected to, something larger.
 That is why genealogy is so meaningful to so many.
 I’ve been infected by the family history bug — and all those searches on Ancestry.com, filling in the blanks and taming the quivering leaves, I couldn’t help but notice my mother’s side of the family tree was woefully stunted.

-So I wrote to the Sisters of Charity in Dubuque, Iowa and asked for information about my aunt, just to get some additional facts (convents were known to record extensive family histories upon first entering).
+So I wrote to the Sisters of Charity in Dubuque, Iowa and asked for information about my aunt in order to to get some additional facts (convents were known to record extensive family histories upon first entering).
 I did not anticipate that the archives, mailed back to me in an 8 by 12 envelope, would launch a larger quest.
 I received the biographical information and family history I sought — and a great deal more.
 Best of all were of all copies of newspaper clippings from the 1950s and early 1960s — second generation black and white images that begged for a bigger story to be told.
-Photocopies from decades past, paying homage to an award winning woman, artist, nun, offered hints of a prolific oeuvre heretofore unknown to me.
+Photocopies from decades past, paying homage to an award winning woman, artist, nun, offered hints of a prolific oeuvre unknown to me.
 These snippets suggest color, confidence and diversity of technique.
-They beckon investigation and long overdue curiosity.
-This new knowledge has awakened in me, amazement, pride, hunger and regret.
+They beckon investigation and awaken curiosity.
+I feel amazed and proud.
+I feel regret too.
 She did this kind of work?
 How did we miss this?
-Our family always celebrated that she was a nun – we made a very big deal about that part of her life.
-But sadly, we never properly celebrated her as an artist.
+Sadly, we never properly celebrated her as an artist.

 Email inquiries to her convent and sub-quality inventory photos followed.
 Despite not being professionally photographed, these email attachments were jewels beyond value!
 My aunt was the head of the art department at Clarke College.
 Her art, especially her later work, is trippy, wild and fluid.
 She was hip and cool!
 Her work invites interpretation.
 They explode with color and expression.
 These images were nothing like the two paintings that adorned our dining room walls.
 Earlier religious subjects appear to yield, in later years, to the natural and abstract.
 Is this significant?
-Cézzane, Picasso and Georgia O’Keefe initially came to mind when I first saw them- but frankly, I don’t know enough about art to comment on who her influences were.
-All of this discovery is still sinking in and with the few glimpses allowed to me thus far, I can only write about what I feel, and hope through formal thesis and research to present a more erudite, yet personal portrait of an artist as a nun.
+Cézzane, Picasso and Georgia O’Keefe initially came to mind when I first saw them, but frankly, I don’t know enough about art to comment on who influenced her as an artist.
+All of this discovery is still sinking in and, with the few glimpses allowed to me thus far, I can only write about what I feel and hope through research to present a more erudite, yet personal portrait of our family artist.
 She deserves this tribute and based on non-family feedback I have received so far, this effort has value and relevance beyond my family.